Scicom-AI-Enterprise-Organization/small-malaysian-lm/README.md

 ## How to

-1. Prepare the data, run [prepare-dataset.ipynb](prepare-dataset.ipynb).
+1. Prepare the data, run [notebook/prepare-dataset.ipynb](notebook/prepare-dataset.ipynb).

 Or you can just clone,